 BTEC 420.
 Introduction to Programming for Business Applications.
 3 Units.

 BTEC 493.
-Blockchains and AI: Applications in Finance and Business.
+Blockchains, Cryptocurrencies, and Cryptoventures.
 3 Units.

 BTEC 494.
 Artificial Intelligence for Financial Modeling.
 3 Units.